martina-defaveri/EasyOrder/README.md

 ## 📋 Future Improvements

-- Improve tests creating missing one and testing corner case
+- Improve tests creating missing one and testing edge case
+- Create test with more data
+- Improve project structure
 - Add Authentication & Authorization
 - Implement asynchronous messaging (ex. using RabbitMQ or Azure Service Bus)
 - Add CI/CD pipelines for automated deployments
+- Remove stack trace from result in case of internal server error

 ---